SGFGOV/medusa-strapi-repo/README.md

-# strapi-medusa-template for Strapi v4
+# Strapi-medusa-template for Strapi v4

 Bring the power of two awesome open source system together.
 It comes preloaded with the plugins that you need kick start medusa.

-npx create-strapi-app strapi-medusa --template https://github.com/Kyle772/strapi-medusa-template.git
+This is a batteries included version of strapi for medusa

+## Some Features

+I promise to improve the documentation over a period of time.
+But here is a shortlit

+1. AWS Ready - This supports both standard as well as IAM Role based postgres access
+2. Loads of useful plugins
+3. Single Sign On With Medusa from the admin
+4. Integrated with Medusa to run as slave to medusa.
+5. Docker Ready so go ahead and launch it.
+You can load the environment file in an S3 and launch it will pick it up during deployment.
+For now we support pull from only s3.
+6.

 # 🚀 Getting started with Strapi

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html) (CLI) which lets you scaffold and manage your project in seconds.